valeriansaliou/vigil/README.md

 Webhook notifications can be tested with eg. [Webhook.site](https://webhook.site/), before you integrate them to your custom endpoint.

 _You can use those Webhook payloads to create custom notifiers to anywhere.
 For instance, if you are using Microsoft Teams but not Slack, you may write a tiny PHP script that receives Webhooks from Vigil and forwards a notification in Microsoft Teams.
-This can be handy; while Vigil only implements convenience notifiers for some selected channels, Webhook allows you to extend beyond that._
+This can be handy; while Vigil only implements convenience notifiers for some selected channels, the Webhook notifier allows you to extend beyond that._

 ## How can I integrate Vigil Reporter in my code?